cpiker/dasFlex/README.md

 `${PREFIX}/static/logo.png` or even the style sheet at `${PREFIX}/static/dasflex.css` to something a little nicer.

-**Das2-pyserver** is a caching and web-transport layer for das2 readers.
+**DasFlex** is a caching and web-transport layer for data readers.
 Readers are the programs that generate the initial full resolution data streams.
-The entire purpose of das2-pyserver and das2 clients is to leverage the output of your reader programs to produce efficient, interactive science data displays.
+The entire purpose of dasFlex and das2 clients is to leverage the output of your reader programs to produce efficient, interactive science data displays.
 Example readers are included in the `$PREFIX/examples` directory to assist you with the task of creating readers for your own data.
 These examples happen to